lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > Click on "*FastQC : raw*" box in your history to see all the 12 QC reports.
+> > Click on "*FastQC_raw_Webpage*" box in your history to see all the 12 QC reports.
-> > No, it is not convenient at all to check one by one !
+> > You can see that it's not convenient at all to check the reports one by one !
 > > Let's use a very usefull tool in Bioinformatics : MultiQC.
 > >
 > {: .solution}